 If you contact a developer through LinkedIn, will they even open your message?
 If you send them a Facebook message, will they reply with excitement?
 Chances are probably not.

-Our 2015 Developer Hiring Landscape Survey provided us with insights into how developers prefer to be contacted by recruiters and hiring managers.
-Our 26,086 respondents rated each place as a “great” way to be contacted, something they “tolerate”, a place they “hate”, or gave us a response of “I don’t have an account”.
+Our Developer Hiring Landscape Survey provided us with insights into how developers prefer to be contacted by recruiters and hiring managers.
+Respondents rated each place as a “great” way to be contacted, something they “tolerate”, a place they “hate”, or gave us a response of “I don’t have an account”.

 Here's a look at where to find developers (and how to contact them!)Read More